snap-one/docs-driverworks-fundamentals/source/includes/15_composerpro_interface_into_the_sdk/_4-CUSTOMSELECTPROPERTY.md

 ## Using the CUSTOM SELECT Property

-The ability of a Proxy driver to deliver a browse-able list of related elements can be supported through the use of the `CUSTOM_SELECT` property.
+The ability of a Proxy driver to deliver a browse-able list of related elements can be supported through the use of the `CUSTOM_SELECT` parameter type.
 These lists could represent stations, channels or actual media.
 The elements delivered in the list can then be used as parameter in a command.

 Initially, a command needs to be created in the `<devicedata><config>` section of the c4z driver.xml file.
 For example, here is a command called SelectChannel: